 JT: At Pulse Active Stations Network, we have designed, developed, and manufactured our novel Pulse Anti Covid-19 Kiosk (PACK), which provides comprehensive support in the following:

 1. Collecting the sample for suspected Covid-19 patients.

-2. Collecting patient demographic data for all future reference and tracking.
+2. Collect patient demographic data for all future reference and tracking.

-3. Collecting data related to socio-economic status, chronic diseases, and other affecting morbidities.
+3. Collect data on socio-economic status, chronic diseases, and other morbidities.